hedj/nslc/README.md

 # nslc
 A serial frame format.

-Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), this is a serial framing implementation for Arduino.
+Borrowing heavily from [Arduhdlc](https://github.com/jarkko-hautakorpi/Arduhdlc), and sharing the same API, this is a serial framing implementation for Arduino.

 nslc is *not* in any way shape or form compatible with HDLC.